cameroncooke/SwiftParameterizedTesting/README.md

 ## What use cases would suite parameterized testing?

-Yes, this kind of test automation is especially helpful when snapshot testing where you want to ensure you have a snapshot representation for each configuration of a view where there are many permutations, but this can also be used for logic testing.
+This kind of test automation is especially helpful when snapshot testing where you want to ensure you have a snapshot representation for each configuration of a view where there are many permutations, but this can also be used for logic testing.

 ## Any warnings?

-Yes, please use this library carefully!
+Please use this library carefully!
 It's very easy to end up with 1000s of run-time tests with just a few lines of code.
 Please be aware that the size of the test suite will grow exponentially for each additional set of values.

 ```swift
     override class func values() -> ([WeatherData.Weather], [CelsiusTemperature]) {